Ryael/memoria/README.md

 - Provide an enjoyable mini-game that has memory benefits
 - Provide different difficulites, creating a sense of progression
 - Provide feedback to the player after they finish a game
-- Create a smooth experience in navigating the menus#
+- Create a smooth experience in navigating the menus
 - Provide a clear explanation of the game rules and difficulty
-- Create a game that is fully accessibile to those who are visually impaired
-- Provide leaderboards to show how players rank up against each other
 - Provide links to the developer's social media should players discover any bugs
 - Make the website responsive for mobile devices, as [over 50% of traffic comes from mobile users](https://www.statista.com/statistics/277125/share-of-website-traffic-coming-from-mobile-devices/)